mwhitey/mwhitey.github.io/_casts/2017-11-10-podcast-cs.md

 ---
-layout: cast
+layout: post
-title: "Podcast #25 - An Interview with CS"
+title: "My First Post"
-date: 2017-11-10
+date: 2017-11-26
 ---

-Check out the podcast.
+Here is a test of a blog post on this site!